Screens are one of the most basic yet important parts of playing basketball on offense.

-There may be a time where you find yourself with the ball and see what could be an opening to make your shot, but don’t have the time to go through a full play design.
+There may be a time when you find yourself with the ball and see what could be an opening to make your shot, but don’t have the time to go through a full-play design.
 Or perhaps you want to get yourself into a hot zone but the current play isn’t quite right for you.

 It’s times like this that you’ll want to manually call for a screen from a teammate, as being able to call screens on your own time and at your own pace can help take your offense to the next level, creating plenty of open looks you wouldn’t have gotten otherwise.

 Here, we’ll show you when and how to call for a screen in NBA 2K23.

 Before you go on the court and begin asking your teammates to line up screens for you, it’s important to know their purpose in the game as well as how to get the most use and points out of running them.

 A screen is most effective when the ball is in the hands of a quick and skilled ballhandler (usually a guard) and playmaker combined with a good big man (usually someone with a solid center build) performing the screen to open them up.